buddhamagnet/cv/README.md

 * **Logging and metrics**: Extensive use of a slew of technologies to gain maximum visibilty into our software, including [Datadog](https://www.datadoghq.com/), [Logz.io](https://logz.io), CloudWatch, AWS X-Ray, Kibana, [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/).

 I am also deep into [Elixir](https://elixir-lang.org/) and [Clojure](https://clojure.org/) right now as a big fan of functional programming.
 Currently porting a [node GraphQL server to Clojure](https://github.com/buddhamagnet/clj-graphql).

-I am also pursuing many of the [Exercism](https://exercism.io/profiles/buddhamagnet) tracks in multiple languages at the same time.

 ## MOST RECENT PROJECTS